TheBoneJarmer/Arqan/README.md

 # Arqan
-Arqan is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW 3.3.2 functions and enums.
+Arqan is a .NET library which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW functions and enums.

 ## Installation
 Due to the differences between how OpenGL works per operating system I maintain two versions of Arqan.
 One for Windows and one for Linux.
+OSX support has been implemented by user MythicalSora but because I do not own a MacBook I cannot officially build and publish NuGet packages for it.

 ```
 dotnet add package Arqan.Windows